 When I was very young I used to have nightmares about my mom creeping into my room like a vampire to drink my blood.
-I can still remember how she moved in those nightmares, like she was simultaneously swimming in slow motion and moving too fast to escape.
+I can still remember how she moved in those nightmares, like she was simultaneously swimming in slow motion and moving too fast to run away from.
 When I was scared in the dead of night I'd run in to her room to wake her so she could stand guard while I went to the bathroom.
 This one time though, she sat up slowly and straight like a vampire rising from a coffin and moaned really low... and it was like my nightmare was coming true.
 I knelt in submission, buried my head in my hands and started crying and screaming, "I'm your son!
 I'm your son!!"

 We joked about it for years, but at the time I knew true fear.

 Is there anything worse a very young boy can imagine than his mom, his one true protector, turning evil on him?
 It's easy to forget you ever feared her once you get past the breakwaters of adolescence; the passage of mom from benevolent giantess to a sweet if nagging allowance-payer is a one-way street and we're glad to not have to look back.
 We modulate our perceptions so that we presume we've always seen from the same height, but a film like The Babadook can remind us, as good horror movies do, of all the terror we grew so hard to forget.